 After the file is downloaded, you need to shut down the server, so no one else can access the data.
 Press the CTRL and C keys on your keyboard at the same time to end the server — you should see a "exiting" message.
 If that doesn't work, rebooting your VPS from the Linode dashboard will also stop the server.

 Connect to the VPN

 There are a few different OpenVPN clients for Android, but my favorite is OpenVPN for Android, because it works well and is fully open-source.
-Once you download it from the Play Store, tap the import button in the top-right corner (it looks like a box) and select your .ovpn file.
+Once you download it from the Play Store, tap the import button in the top-right corner (the box with the downwards arrow) and select your .ovpn file.

 Once you find the .ovpn file and tap it, press the Save button in OpenVPN.
 A new connection option will be added to the main screen.
 Once you tap it, you will be connected to your VPN!
 Chrome OS fully supports Android VPNs, so this app will also work for Chromebooks — you should see a lock icon next to the WiFi indicator.